killerducky/killerducky_site/go/how-to-end.md

 Out of the 81 intersections:

-- Black controls:
+- Black
-    - 30 empty intersections (shown with △)
+    - 30 points of territory (shown with △)
     - 14 stones
     - 44 points total
-- White controls:
+- White
-    - 24 empty intersections (shown with ○)
+    - 24 points of territory (shown with ○)
     - 13 stones
     - 7.5 point for komi
     - 44.5 points total